dibgerge/ml-coursera-python-assignments/README.md

 ## Python Tutorials

-If you are new to python and to `jupyter` notebooks, no worries!
+If you are new to Python and to `jupyter` notebooks, no worries!
 There is a plethora of tutorials and documentation to get you started.
 Here are a few links which might be of help:

-- [Python Programming](https://pythonprogramming.net/introduction-to-python-programming/): A turorial with videos about the basics of python.
+- [Python Programming](https://pythonprogramming.net/introduction-to-python-programming/): A tutorial with videos about the basics of Python.

 - [Numpy and matplotlib tutorial](http://cs231n.github.io/python-numpy-tutorial/): We will be using numpy extensively for matrix and vector operations.
 This is great tutorial to get you started with using numpy and matplotlib for plotting.

-- [Jupyter notebook](https://medium.com/codingthesmartway-com-blog/getting-started-with-jupyter-notebook-for-python-4e7082bd5d46): Getting started with the jupyter notebook.
+- [Jupyter notebook](https://medium.com/codingthesmartway-com-blog/getting-started-with-jupyter-notebook-for-python-4e7082bd5d46): Getting started with the Jupyter notebook.

-- [Python introduction based on the class's MATLAB tutorial](https://github.com/mstampfer/Coursera-Stanford-ML-Python/blob/master/Coursera%20Stanford%20ML%20Python%20wiki.ipynb): This is the equivalent of class's MATLAB tutorial, in python.
+- [Python introduction based on the class's MATLAB tutorial](https://github.com/mstampfer/Coursera-Stanford-ML-Python/blob/master/Coursera%20Stanford%20ML%20Python%20wiki.ipynb): This is the equivalent of class's MATLAB tutorial, in Python.

 ## Caveats and tips

 - In many of the exercises, the regularization parameter $\lambda$ is denoted as the variable name `lambda_`, notice the underscore at the end of the name.
-This is because `lambda` is a reserved python keyword, and should never be used as a variable name.
+This is because `lambda` is a reserved Python keyword, and should never be used as a variable name.

 -  In `numpy`, the function `dot` is used to perform matrix multiplication.
 The operation '*' only does element-by-element multiplication (unlike MATLAB).
-If you are using python version 3.5+, the operator '@' is the new matrix multiplication, and it is equivalent to the `dot` function.
+If you are using Python version 3.5+, the operator '@' is the new matrix multiplication, and it is equivalent to the `dot` function.

 ## Acknowledgements

 - I would like to thank professor Andrew Ng and the crew of the Stanford Machine Learning class on Coursera for such an awesome class.

-- Some of the material used, especially the code for submitting assignments for grading is based on [`mstampfer`'s](https://github.com/mstampfer/Coursera-Stanford-ML-Python) python implementation of the assignments.
+- Some of the material used, especially the code for submitting assignments for grading is based on [`mstampfer`'s](https://github.com/mstampfer/Coursera-Stanford-ML-Python) Python implementation of the assignments.